uis-se-capstone-fall2021-2/chess/docs/deliverable02/01_requirements.md

          1. Navigating away from the Game Board view **must not** affect the game state
          2. Navigating away from the application site **must not** affect the game state
          3. Closing the browser **must not** affect the game state
-         4. User **may** engage with the same game from multiple browsing instances
+         4. User **must** be able to engage with the same game from multiple browsing instances
    8. Game updates **must** be displayed in real time or near-realtime
    9. Users **must** only be able to interact with games they are a player in
       1. Attempting to access an unathorized game **must** result in an error.
 The following constitue access:
           1.  view game
           2.  quit game